 Golf, a gentleman’s game they say.
 It’s not only fun but also a premium game.
 Not everyone can be a good golfer.
 But, the ones that become, is honored for the rest of his life.

-We’ll let you know the 12 most common swing tips that you can use in your daily game.
+We’ll let you know the 12 most common & basic golf swing tips for beginners that you can use in your daily game.

 Keep Your Hands Low

 Do not try to limit the height of the follow-through as it may reduce the heights of your shots.
 To have lower ball fights, you’ve to keep your hands low.
 If you move the ball back in your stance or choose a stronger club, it is going to let you achieve the same thing when you try to swing easy.
 But you’ll eventually see that these are less reliable and more difficult to execute.

 What can you do then?
 Well, you can keep your hands low in the finish instead.
 It will make sure that the trajectory of your shots is lower.